FungAGE/FungAGE.github.io/content/home/welcome.md

 <br>

-Currently, we are investigating accessory genomes of Fusarium and giant TEs.
+Researching the evolutionary dynamics of accessory genomes and giant TEs in species of filamentous fungal, such as _Fusarium_.